Should you start a wedding venue on your farm?

 Weddings have been my career home for almost 20 years and I have been involved in creating wedding celebrations, shaping event management teams, launching wedding venues and growing wedding venue successes.

-If you’d like to turn your farm into a wedding venue or have expert eyes on your potential wedding offer and whether it has legs, then take a look at my Prepare to Shine consulting service.
+If you’d like to turn your farm into a wedding venue or have expert eyes on your potential wedding offer and whether it has legs, then take a look at my Viability Consulting Service.